 On the day of my visit, I feel a mixture of nerves and privilege for the fact that I am going to introduce myself to one of Napa Valley's most lauded vintners.
 Research indicates that a legion of wine collectors would bribe, trade valuables, or simply pay to be in my position.
 To say that Colgin is a powerful brand in Napa Valley and in the wine world would be an understatement.
 But reading about this premiere estate is still significantly different from actually visiting.
 So my quest is to learn not just about Ann Colgin, but also what it is that makes Colgin wine so highly sought after.

-Ann's IX Estate ("Number 9 Estate"), the most recent vineyard planted in 2000 is perched at the summit of a hilltop that overlooks Lake Hennessy.
+At Ann's IX estate ("number nine estate"), the most recent vineyard planted in 2000 is perched at the summit of a hilltop that overlooks Lake Hennessy.
 It is storybook picturesque, reminiscent of hilly regions in the South of France, and on this summer day, the sun is vibrant, illuminating the earthy colors of the landscape.
 The allure of the Colgin estate is heightened by the long winding (if not slightly dangerous) drive to the top of the mountain.
 One would not fare well in this environ without the assistance of exact directions to the ultimate destination.